opoku1968/Game-of-Chance/README.md

 #### Home

-- **Expected:** An interface to provide a user with their scores and also buttons to indicate the move that they want to make and a section which indicates the number of moves a player has left.
+- **Expected:** An interface to provide a user with their scores and also buttons to indicate the move that they want to make and a section that indicates the number of moves a player has left.

-- **Result:**This page indicates all the feartures that the website is supposed to have.
+- **Result:** This page indicates all the features that the website is supposed to have.

 ### Responsiveness Testing